Backblaze/b2-sdk-java/README.md

 XXX: probably yet another reminder to add the jar to the path?
 XXX: maybe "what are those @B2Json annotations?" and/or "why B2Json instead of <my favorite JSON mechanism>?"

+  * Can I add metadata to the files I upload?
+How?

+    You can add some immutable name-value pairs to each file at the time you upload it.
+    See the "File Info" section of the [B2 Files][] documentation for details.
+    In the SDK, you can add pairs by calling setCustomField(), as seen in this example from B2Sample.java:

+    ```java
+    B2UploadFileRequest request = B2UploadFileRequest
+        .builder(bucketId, fileName, B2ContentTypes.APPLICATION_OCTET, source)
+        .setCustomField("color", "green")
+        .build();
+    ```

+  * Do I have to iterate over all of the buckets in an account to find the one I'm looking for?

+    For buckets, the b2_list_buckets web call always gives a list.
+Since there are at most 100 buckets and once we've found one of them, we've got all of them, the servers always return the whole list to the caller, so the SDK always provides all of them to the Java caller.

+    As Java programmers, that was driving us nuts, so we provided a simple helper.
+    B2StorageClient.getBucketOrNullByName() grabs the list and does the loop for you, if you're looking up a bucket by name.
+It really depends on context whether that's useful or good for you.
+If you're going to be doing lots of the lookups, it'd be much better to get them once and cache the answer, but we didn't want the SDK to make assumptions about how long the cache would be valid.

+  * Do I have to iterate over all of the files in a bucket to find the one I'm looking for?

+    Nope.
+You can add filters to the B2ListFileVersionsRequest or B2ListFileNamesRequest.
+See the builders for those classes for details.
+    Here's an example:

+    ```java
+    B2ListFileVersionsRequest request = B2ListFileVersionsRequest
+        .builder(bucketId)
+        .setStartFileName(fileName)
+        .build();
+    ```

   * Can I control how many answers are fetched at once for the iterables?

     Yes.
 If the request structure you provide specifies a maxCount (or similar field), the SDK will use that in its requests to B2.
 If you do not specify a maxCount, the SDK will default to requesting the maximum number that counts as "one transaction" for billing purposes.

+  * Is there a way to access the payload of reads as a memory-friendly InputStream?

+    Yep.
+Take a look at the B2ContentSink interface.
+It is passed the responseHeaders and an InputStream to read from.
+B2ContentMemoryWriter and B2ContentFileWriter are just two possible implementations of B2ContentSink.
+The main consideration with writing a B2ContentSink is handling exceptions, but that's normal right?  :)
+    If there's an exception, you'll want to clean up anything you've done before returning, and you might get called again if the SDK retries.

+    The two existing sink classes have a few nice features related to checking the SHA-1 after the download which you may want to mimic in your implementation.

 STRUCTURE